plaplant/nuDustC/README.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-# Community guidelines

-If you use nuDustC++ and need help, submit an issue to the nuDustC++ repository.
-If you'd like to contribute, just fork and submit a pull request.
-One of the developers will review your PR.